SayfSahaf/rememberCLI/README.md

 ---

 ### Python

+**Note that most modern computers come with a version of python installed.
+It is recommended that you leave this version of Python untouched as your machine uses it to run processes.**

 The current version of rememberCLI was developed in a virtual environment running Python 3.12 so make sure your machine has the same or a newer version of python installed.

 This [article](https://realpython.com/installing-python/) by Real Python is an in-depth guide for installing Python on various operating systems.

 After you get Python installed, be sure to add it to PATH.
 This [article](https://realpython.com/add-python-to-path/), also by Real Python, explains what PATH is and how to add your fresh Python install to it.

-You could also opt to take a look at the [official Python website](https://www.python.org/) instead.
+You can also opt to take a look at the [official Python website](https://www.python.org/) instead.

 ### pip